 The GPSI program provides a 21 month internship experience with up to a maximum of forty (40) credit hours of tuition waiver.
 The GPSI office prepares a university/agency contract and invoices the agency two times during the fiscal year.
-New interns for FY 2019 will begin their internships on August 16, 2018.
+New interns for FY19 will begin their internships on August 16, 2018.

 Potential internship supervisors conduct their own interviews arranged by the GPSI office and make all determinations on internship offers.
 Internship supervisors are under no obligation to make an offer.